Sokkeldirektoratet

 Flow calibration of oil meters

-(2) Calibration shall be carried out under conditions as close to the operating conditions for the meter as practicable and with a representative fluid.
+(2) the Calibration shall be carried out under conditions as close to the operating conditions for the meter as practicable and with a representative fluid.

 (3) The meter shall be calibrated along with the upstream pipe section.
 The meter can be calibrated in a pipe configuration that is similar to the meter tube if this yields sufficient accuracy and it can be documented that calibration along with the upstream pipe section is not technically feasible or would lead to unreasonably high costs.

 (4) Data that can form a baseline for the meter in use shall be collected during the calibration if possible.
-As regards electronic meters, configuration data and checksums shall be registered during a calibration and after adjustment.
+As regards electronic meters, configuration data and checksums shall be registered during calibration and after adjustment.

 Section 68.